-For a true F1 fan, the season is as expected, with Mercedes increasing their gap with Ferrari, while RedBull is chasing them.
+For a true F1 fan, the season is as expected, Mercedes increasing their gap with Ferrari, while RedBull is chasing them.
 Rookies and junior drivers are doing good while some team’s strategies are failing.

 Not to miss the F1 fever, this guide helps you watch Formula 1 live online on your favorite channel and device from anywhere.
 Keep scrolling down to learn more!